When we were planning our MidAtlantic RV trip, we knew that we wanted to spend a day in Washington, DC.

 An important part of trip planning is deciding where to stay.
-We chose to stay at Cherry Hill RV Park for 2 nights because it’s the closest campground to Washington DC.
+We chose to stay at Cherry Hill RV Park for 2 nights.
+It’s the closest campground to Washington DC.

-I loved that the campsite had a nice bricked patio area with a picnic table along with sturdy chairs and a circular table.
+I loved that the campsite had a nice bricked patio area.
+It also had a picnic table along with sturdy chairs and a circular table.
 We found plenty of activities and amenities available for family fun onsite.

 We took advantage of the outdoor pool pretty quickly because it was a hot day.
 The water temperature wasn’t bad because I even got in at night.